 Apple pie filling:

-- 8 large apples -I like Granny Smith the amount of apples will vary depending on how deep of a pie plate you use
+- 8 large apples -I like Granny Smith the amount of apples will vary depending on how deep of a pie plate used-see recipe notes

 - ¾ cup granulated sugar

 - 3-4 tablespoons all purpose flour

 - 2-3 teaspoons lemon juice or about 1/2 fresh squeezed lemon optional, but recommended

 - 1 cup solid shortening (Crisco) 1/2 butter flavor, 1/2 regular